hookjamesa/austin_animal_shelter_analysis/speaker_notes.md

 ### Slide 14
 * Model outcome suggests that we can predict animal outcomes with some level of certainty.
 Dataset and simple decision tree model could be expanded on with additional data pre-processing and use of a Random Forest model.
 * Most animals rotate quickly through the shelter - they have 1-2 months maximum.
-* Customer behaviors are predictable as the shelter comes out of 2020, using this data to re-establish schedules, stakeholder needs, and customer needs.
+* Customer behaviors are predictable as the shelter comes out of 2020, using this data to re-establish schedules, stakeholder needs, and customer needs

-Presentation Plan/Outline (change to consistency with final presentation):

-Presenter 1 - Jack
-1. Study Overview
-2. Reasons for doing the study
-3. What questions we hope to answer
-4. Dataset source

-Presenter 2 - Prathima
-5. Tools and resources used
-6. ETL process
-7. Database creation process
-8. Dataset overview analysis

-Presenter 3 - Eli
-9. Animal Age analysis
-10. Monthly/Weekly Intake/Outcome Analysis
-11. Intake vs. Outcome Analysis
-12. Dashboard overview

-Presenter 4 - James
-13. Machine learning model creation process
-14. Machine learning model results
-15. Conclusions and recommendations